KivalEvan/BeatSaber-JSMap/README.md

 #### Coding

 - Top-level function shall use regular function
-- No third-party dependencies shall be used outside of examples, extensions, and tests (Exception when absolutely necessary is Deno standard module)
+- No dependencies shall be used outside of examples, extensions, and tests
+  - Vendor dependency is allowed so long it gracefully handles every platform possible
 - Avoid circular imports
+- Avoid URL imports

 ## Planned